Back to Blog

 Start with "Why"

 It’s important to know that higher traffic doesn’t necessarily mean a higher conversion rate.
-In fact, if you don’t work on your UX before attracting more visitors to your e-commerce store, your bounce rate will explode, and you risk negative word of mouth.
+If you don’t work on your UX before attracting more visitors, your bounce rate will explode, and you risk negative word of mouth.

-20% of your customers represent 80% of your sales.
-Find your best customers and provide them with the excellent customer journey that they’re seeking.
-The smartest thing you can do is to analyze your visitors’ behavior and fix all the hiccups.
+Remember the 80/20 rule: 20% of your customers represent 80% of your sales.
+Find your best customers and provide the excellent customer journey they seek.

 Obvious Always Wins